LastCapricorn/rock-paper-scissors-ce/README.md

-# rock-paper-scissors-ce
+# Rock Paper Scissors - Game

-A Player vs. Computer Rock-Paper-Scissors-Game in browser console
+A player vs. computer browser game
-Another project from TOP
-And yes, it's a good idea to use DevTools for debugging.
-So it was fun and didn't take too much time.
+This is my ui version of the rock-paper-scissors-project from TOP, based on the former console version.